 For further details and other requirements, please refer to the School of Physical & Occupational Therapy > Graduate & Postdoctoral Studies section.
-For complete admissions information, refer to mcgill.ca/spot/programs/admissions.
+For complete admissions information, refer to $2\nu{52}/3\pi d\phi{10}/3\pi d\phi{10}/$

-Student Evaluation and Promotion MSc(A) OT and MSc(A) PT.
+Student Evaluation and Promotion MSc(A) OT and MSc(A) PT

 Academic matters are the jurisdiction of the Occupational Therapy Promotion and Review Committee (OTPRC) or the Physical Therapy Promotion and Review Committee (PTPRC).
 The OTPRC and the PTPRC review the academic record, professional conduct, and general performance of students throughout the Occupational Therapy and Physical Therapy programs.
-It exercises final authority to determine a student's competence and suitability for the practice of occupational therapy or physical therapy and, hence, makes final decisions on all matters relating to promotion and graduation.
+It ex